devtut/generate/docs/python/decorators.md

 ```

-Note that a function decorated with a class decorator will no longer be considered a "function" from type-checking perspective:
+Note that a function decorated with a class decorator will no longer be considered a &quot;function&quot; from type-checking perspective:

 ```
 import types
 isinstance(testfunc, types.FunctionType)
 # False
 type(testfunc)
-# &lt;class '__main__.Decorator'&gt;
+# <class '__main__.Decorator'>

 ```